The application deadline is January 15, 2023, 11:59 p.m. Eastern

 On average, we receive between 200 and 300 applications each year.
-We accept about 30 of those applicants.
+We accept about 90 of those applicants.
 See our Program Data page for additional information.

-Students interested in joining the field of speech language pathology are expected to:
+Students interested in joining the UO Communication Disorders and Sciences Master’s Program are expected to:

 - have extracurricular experience acquired through employment, research, or volunteer activities relevant to a CDS degree